 Most importantly, we have found in the past that if your DTC application was denied by the CRA, reversing their decision is harder because you now have to “explain” your impairments in a different way and may even need to use a different medical practitioner.

-Option 3: Apply for the Disability Tax Credit with the Help of a Disability Tax Credit Firm
+Option 3: Completing the Disability Tax Credit application with the Help of a Disability Tax Credit Firm

 Some disabled Canadians choose to go with the third option of hiring a specialized Disability Tax Credit firm to help them with the whole application process.